cankurttekin/job-application-tracker/README.md

   <img height="64" src="/assets/atsfs.png">
 </p>

+#

 > Keep Track of Your Job Applications in one place

 ## Features
 - Add jobs and details
 - Write comments on jobs
 - Filter and sort your applications
+- Use graphs to observe your data
+- Edit/update currently added applications
 - ...

 [job-application-tracker-silk.vercel.app](https://job-application-tracker-silk.vercel.app/)